publiclab/Leaflet.DistortableImage/README.md

 - #### rotate

   - Rotation only.
-Replaced as a default toolbar tool by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API.

 - #### scale

-  - Proportional resize only.
-Replaced as a default toolbar tool by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API
+  - Resize only.

 - #### rotateScale: